jknapka/mvca/src/tg/unter/README.txt

 but I was thinking of "Unter" as a pun on the Uber ride- sharing service.

+Unter supports the following functions:

+* Registering volunteers and allowing volunteers to indicate times during the week when they are available to serve.

+* Registering coordinators who can create "need events" describing needs for volunteer services at particular dates and times.

+* Alerting volunteers when an event needs volunteer help during a date and time when they have indicated they are available.

+* Allows volunteers to respond to need events, thereby committing to serve the need.

+* Allows coordinators to see which events require volunteer commitment, and which already have committed volunteers.

+* Allows coordinators (but not other volunteers) to see contact information for any volunteer.

+* Unter intentionally does *not* track the identities of the people being served by volunteer activities.
+Each event will have a free-text field where coordinators can record relevant identifying information, but the event records will be thrown away when the event is complete.
+For one thing, we want to avoid endangering clients by keeping too much of a paper trail that might be used by unwelcome authorities to track people; and for another, we don't want to create a lot of pointless administrative labor for coordinators.
+Creating an event should be a one-minute-or-less activity.

+* Unter intentionally tracks only the minimum necessary information for users (coordinators and volunteers) - just email addresses and phone numbers.

 QUESTIONS:

 1) Should coordinators be able to de-commit a volunteer from